sashad/Django-ZPT/README.md

 More complicated templates:

-1. Define a template Common.pt with a macro (common)
+1. Define a template Common.pt with a macro (common).
+This is a design(template) of your site.
 ```
 <!DOCTYPE html>
 <metal:block define-macro="common" >